Media queries let you adapt your site or app depending on the presence or value of various device characteristics and parameters.

-Window.matchMedia() method can be used to test the window against a media query.
+Window.matchMedia() method to test the window against a media query.
 You can also use

-MediaQueryList.addListener() to be notified whenever the state of the queries changes.
+MediaQueryList.addListener() to be notified whenever the state of a query changes.
 With this functionality, your site or app can respond to changes in the device configuration, orientation, or state.

 You can learn more about programmatically using media queries in Testing media queries.